maxdemaio/music/src/content/blog/vocals.md

 Personally, I don't mind the stock EQs from Logic's preset libraries.

-### DeEssers

-something here

 ### Compression

 A compressor reduces the dynamic range of an audio signal by reducing the loud parts and boosting the quiet ones, resulting in a more controlled and balanced sound.
 Our ears don't like recordings with too many loud and soft parts all throughout the recording.

 For compression, I will probably do a whole separate post on this.
-I really like Logic's "Warm Vocal" and "Natural Vocal."
+I really like Logic's "Warm Vocal" and "Natural Vocal" stock plugins and what they come with.
 The only small tweak I've done so far is changing the "Natural Vocal" compressor to the "Vintage Medium" setting.
-Then I'll add Logic's "Airy" reverb on top.

 ### Pitch correction